MSc Public Health for Eye Care

 What Students Say

-I am working as Director of clinical services and Head of Retina and ROP services at H. V. Desai Eye Hospital, Pune, India which is the largest eye care centre and a post graduate institute in western India.
+I am working as Director of clinical services and Head of Retina and ROP services at H. V. Desai Eye Hospital, Pune, India which is the largest eye care centre and a postgraduate institute in western India.
 Apart from being a clinician, I am also a trainer for cataract (phaco/ SICS) surgeries, Medical retina and retinopathy of prematurity (ROP).
 I train around 50 ophthalmologists every year for one of the aforementioned specialities.

 I also undertake various research projects (clinical trials, public health research) as a principal investigator as well as co-investigator.
 I am also a recognized postgraduate teacher and guide students for their PG dissertations.
 Amongst my 23 publications (7 since 2016 after completing the MSc Public Health for Eye Care) I have also received 4 national, 1 state and 1 international award for my work in the field of ROP including the V.K.
 Chitnis Oration award, the highest honour from the Maharashtra State Ophthalmology Society for exemplary work.